Green Building Seminar (Renewable Energy Concepts and ideas)

 13. Microgrids: Implement microgrid systems that can operate independently from the main power grid, incorporating renewable energy sources and energy storage.

-14. Net Zero Energy Design: Aim to achieve a balance between the amount of energy the building consumes and the amount of renewable energy it generates, resulting in a net-zero energy footprint.
+14. Net Zero Energy Design: Aim to balance the amount of energy the building consumes and the amount of renewable energy it generates, resulting in a net-zero energy footprint.

-15. Building-Integrated Photovoltaics (BIPV): Incorporate solar panels into building materials such as windows, facades, or roofing materials to seamlessly blend energy generation with aesthetics.
+15. Building-Integrated Photovoltaics (BIPV): Incorporate solar panels into building materials such as windows, facades, or roofing materials to blend energy generation with aesthetics seamlessly.

 16. Energy Monitoring and Management Systems: Install smart meters and energy management systems to track energy usage, identify inefficiencies, and optimize energy consumption.